Marten case police think baby 'dead for some time'

 The case has now been referred to the police watchdog.

+Ms Marten and Gordon were detained in Brighton on Monday after a 53-day search, which began when their car was found on fire by the side of a motorway near Bolton, Lancashire.

+The remains of a baby were found on Wednesday in woodlands near to where the couple was arrested, following a massive search involving hundreds of officers.

-Det Supt Lewis Basford from the Metropolitan Police said the case would be examined because the baby had died during a 53-day missing persons investigation.
+Det Supt Lewis Basford from the Metropolitan Police said the case would be looked at by the Independent Office for Police Conduct because the baby had died during the missing persons investigation.

-Investigators need "time and space to establish more details about the circumstances of this tragic death", he told a press conference.
+Investigators need "time and space to establish more details about the circumstances of this tragic death", he said.

-He added it was "too early to provide a specific date" for when the baby may have died.
+He added it was "too early to provide a specific date" for when the baby may have died, and said investigators are "truly devastated by this outcome".

+Police were granted an extra 36 hours to question the couple on Wednesday afternoon.

+The fingertip search conducted in near-freezing temperatures extended east of Brighton to Newhaven, north of the town centre into a nature reserve and beyond to the South Downs.